 MongoDB and NUMA Hardware¶

-Then, disable zone reclaim in the proc settings using the following command:
+When running MongoDB on Linux, you should disable zone reclaim in the sysctl settings using one of the following commands:

-echo 0 > /proc/sys/vm/zone_reclaim_mode
+echo 0 | sudo tee /proc/sys/vm/zone_reclaim_mode

 Disk and Storage Systems¶